 So regardless of the type of gas mix you use, you need to give your body time to decompress and ascend slowly to avoid the bends.

-Even though nitrogen is naturally found in air, it has the potential to cause problems for scuba divers that have dived too deep or too long.
+Even though nitrogen is naturally found in air, it has the potential to cause problems for scuba divers that dove too deep or too long.
 There is a reason why the Open Water Diver certification only has a maximum depth limit of 18 m / 60 ft.
 Diving too deep may result in narcosis and will cause a diver to reach their no-decompression limit very quickly.

 For this reason, the limits imposed on that certification helps divers dive sensibly and safely.
 Divers should also try to be well-hydrated, well-rested and up-to-date on safe diving procedures so that they can stay safe during a dive.
 As long as you’re cautious, there’s no reason why a recreational diver should be concerned about nitrogen building up to dangerous levels in their body.